 Run the same distance that you did on Tuesday: 3 miles at a comfortable pace.
 Again, remember the walking-break option I suggested for you on Tuesday.
 Do you plan to do some strength training during this program?
 Tuesdays and Thursdays might be good days on which to lift--after you run.

 Today is your long run.
 Even for a novice or beginning runner, 4 miles (today's workout) may not seem that long.
 But over the 12 weeks of this program, the distance for your Saturday run will increase to 12 miles.
 You'll hit that distance in Week 11, allowing a final week for you to taper before the half marathon.
 Don't worry too much about pace now; just run easily.
 If you want to do your long runs on Sundays rather than Saturdays, simply flip-flop the two workouts.
 Please note: At the top of each workout on the calendar, you will see time estimates.
 These estimates are based on 10:00 pace per mile, even though some of you will run faster, some will run slower.
-You can set your own time estimates if you want.

 Use this second day of the weekend to recover from your weekly long run by doing some easy cross-training.
 What kind of cross-training?
 The exercise you choose should be aerobic: an hour or so of walking, biking, swimming or some such activity.
 Swimming is a particularly useful activity, because you can use it to loosen muscles.
-If you run long Sundays, you can cross-train on Saturdays.

 Today's workout is a run of 3 miles at a comfortable pace, the same as last week on Tuesday and the same as each Tuesday in this half marathon program.
 This workout shouldn't take a great deal of your time: 30 minutes if you run at a 10:00-mile pace.
 But forget I said that!
 I don't want you to go out and time yourself for 3 miles.
 The time estimates in this program are just that: estimates.
 In fact, your course doesn't need to be precisely 3 miles.
 It can be about that distance.
 Don't be trapped by numbers.